Skip to main content

 After all, meds shouldn't be the only weapon in your treatment arsenal.

-Unfortunately, all that two-thirds of people who are diagnosed with some form of depression every year not seek further treatment for various reasons.
+Unfortunately, two-thirds of people who are diagnosed with some form of depression every year do not seek further treatment for various reasons.
 Patient surveys have shown that 80% of treated patients reported significant improvement in their quality of life.
 If you or a loved one displays any symptoms of depression, please seek help immediately.
 Studies have shown that the earlier the treatment is started and more effective the treatment will be successful.

 Comments